Honors College Faculty

-For thirty-one years, Ted Estess was the leader of the Honors College at the University of Houston, first as its Director, and then as Dean.
-While Dean, Estess often joined other Honors Faculty in teaching, the high quality of which was recognized by his receiving the University of Houston Teaching Excellence Award.
+For 31 years, Ted Estess was the leader of Honors education at the University of Houston, first as director of the Honors Program, and then, in 1993, as founding dean of the Honors College.
+While dean, Estess often joined other Honors faculty in teaching, the high quality of which was recognized by receiving the University of Houston Teaching Excellence Award.

-Though he left the deanship in August of 2008, Estess remains a member of the Honors College Faculty and a Professor in the Department of English at the University of Houston.
+Though he left the deanship in August of 2008, Estess remains a member of the Honors College faculty and a professor in the department of English at the University of Houston.
 In Honors, he also holds the Jane Morin Cizik Chair.
-Estess holds a Ph.D. in Humanities from Syracuse University.
+Estess holds a doctorate in humanities from Syracuse University.

-Ted Estess’ teaching of Honors classes has concentrated in the Humanities, especially in a yearlong, ten-hour, team-taught course required of all Honors students at the University of Houston entitled The Human Situation.
-He also has taught upper-level English Honors seminars dealing with contemporary American fiction.
-As Dean, he worked with faculty from across the University in devising and assessing Honors courses that are appropriate for their respective disciplines.
-(Ph.D., Syracuse University)
+Ted Estess’ teaching of Honors classes has concentrated in the humanities, especially in a yearlong, 10-hour, team-taught course required of all Honors students at the University of Houston entitled The Human Situation.
+He has also taught upper-level English Honors seminars dealing with contemporary American fiction.
+As dean, he worked with faculty from across the University in devising and assessing Honors courses that are appropriate for their respective disciplines.